 Formatting Your Thesis

-Your department can offer guidelines and expectations for formatting your thesis.
+Your department will typically offer guidelines and expectations for formatting your thesis.
 However, there are also likely formatting conventions commonly followed in your field, so ask your committee about those as well.
 In general, though, here’s a look at what to expect in terms of thesis formatting.

 Elements & Sections